crosslandwa/react-redux-primer/redux-async/README.md

   return function (next) {
     return function (action) {
       // implement your middleware logic here
-      return next(action) // pass on action to next middleware in the chain (or the Redu store) }
+      return next(action) // pass on action to next middleware in the chain (or the Redux store) }
   }
 }